How Invoice Finance Works in the UK 2026

-Invoice finance is a form of business funding where a provider advances 70-95% of the value of your unpaid B2B invoices, typically within 24 hours.
+Invoice finance is a UK working-capital product where a provider advances 70-95% of the value of your unpaid B2B invoices, typically within 24 hours of submission.
 The UK invoice finance market was worth £22.7 billion in 2025, used by over 40,000 businesses across construction, recruitment, manufacturing, and transport.

 Invoice finance advances 70-95% of unpaid B2B invoices within 24 hours.
 The provider takes a fee of 0.5-3% of invoice value.
 When your customer pays, you receive the remaining balance minus fees.